srpnt3/Fractals/README.md

 In addition, it analyses different technologies, that are used to render fractals, and precisely documents the programming.
 Finally, different applications of fractals in different areas are discussed, with focus on game design.

-The Results of the Paper are summarized in an application called "Fractals", whose source code can be viewed on this side.
+The Results of the Paper are summarized in an application called "Fractals", whose source code can be viewed on this site.
 The application can be downloaded [here](https://github.com/srpnt3/Fractals/releases).